 The lavender oil is totally optional but before using it, you have to do a patch test to see that you’re not sensitive or allergic to it.
 If you are, then please leave it out of your kaolin face mask recipe.

-Have you ever tried making a kaolin clay face mask?
+Have you ever tried using a kaolin clay face mask?
 Which ingredients did you use?